How is the accounting and auditing system in Hong Kong organised?

 - Consignment notes for international and long-distance transport;

-- Invoices (analogue of waybills) containing the price of goods or services, information on the terms and participants of the transaction, and mandatory details of partner companies.
+- Invoices (analog of waybills) containing the price of goods or services, information on the terms and participants of the transaction, and mandatory details of partner companies.

 Hong Kong audit in 2020